 I Said Yes to Everything.My Margins Said No.

 Early on, I'd scope a project at 40 hours and end up shipping 80.
-Not because I was slow.
+Not because I was slow, because the client kept asking for one more thing, and I kept saying yes.

-Because the client kept asking for one more thing, and I kept saying yes.
-I wasn't being generous—I was being afraid to push back, and it cost me real money every single time.
+I wasn't being generous, I was afraid to push back, and it cost me real money every single time.

 What changed was treating scope like a contract, not a suggestion.
 I started writing down exactly what's included, what costs extra, and what happens if something new comes up mid-project.

-" Suddenly the conversation shifted from me absorbing the work to them making a real decision about priorities.
+Suddenly the conversation shifted from me absorbing the work to them making a real decision about priorities.

-com) covers this better than I can, and our approach to scoping client work is built on the same principle: define it once, execute it clean.
+The trick isn't being rigid, it's being clear upfront so you're not renegotiating in the dark.
+Entrepreneur's guide to project management covers this well, and our approach to scoping client work is built on the same principle: define it once, execute it clean.